ImranVirani/OntarioCOVIDTracker/README.md

-# Ontario Covid Update
+# About
-Sends an email and desktop notification(Mac OS only) when the Ontario, Canada Covid Numbers are updated.
+Sends an email and desktop notification(Currently Mac OS only) when the Ontario, Canada Covid-19 Numbers are updated.

 # Setup
 To run this application make sure to have the Chromium Web Driver installed in the default location, and install the dependencies of the project using the requirements.txt: